jakeNorman007/klarah/README.md

 - [Postgresql](https://github.com/jackc/pgx)
 - [Sqlite](https://github.com/mattn/go-sqlite3)

-## How to use:
+## Getting started:
 > [!NOTE]
-> As it is now, Klarah requires a database connection in order to get the server up and running.**
+> As it is now, Klarah requires a database connection in order to get the server up and running.

 Download klarah to your GOPATH using:
 ```